smart-age-solutions/shopify.developer-test-thema/README.md

-# Smart Age Solutions- Shopify Developer Test
+# Smart Age Solutions- Shopify Developer Test Thema

 Smart Age is a full-service digital marketing agency with offices in New York and Rio de Janeiro.
 We work in constant evolution to keep up with the technological landscape, helping brands and businesses create a successful digital future.